 There is some big data that is accumulating about the Upper Paleolithic period in Caucasus and Europe.
-We have 26000 year old samples from West Georgia and now very important samples from Crimea. (~36000 year old).
+We have 26000-year-old samples from West Georgia and now very important samples from Crimea. (~36000-year-old, Bennet 2023).

 With this new data it's becoming clear that the population that created the Gravettian culture moved via Caucasus to Eastern Europe and from there to Balkans and Western Europe.
 Replacing the local more archaic humans, who left virtually no ancestry in modern Europeans.